mathesar-foundation/mathesar-wiki/projects/installation-improvements.md

 - Someone installing server & DB on same remote system
 - Someone installing server & DB on separate remote systems

-If you are not completely familar with the installation steps, please refer the  before reading further

 ## Problem:
   - There are too many steps involved in installing Mathesar